emelocoton189/uxd-research-repo/reflections/Coursera_EDHC_Strategic_Foresight_course.md

 * ROI % = (Total Value Gained – Total Cost) ÷ Total Cost × 100
 * Keep it high-level so you can compare across paths without getting bogged down in exact accounting.
 Add opportunity cost:
-* What are you giving up by pursuing this path instead of another (e.g., missed income, slower skill growth in current field)?
+* What are you giving up by pursuing this path instead of another (e.g., missed income, slower skill growth in current field)?<br><br>

 **11) Decision aid: Robustness vs Efficacy (simple Parmenides-style): How well does each path meet my goals, work in multiple futures, and inspire confidence right now?**<br>